dhis2/training-docs/content/android/lg_trackerprogram.md

-# Trainer’s Guide for Intro to Tracker Data Entry
+# Learner's Guide for Intro to Tracker Data Entry

 ## What is this guide?

-This guide is a support document for DHIS2 Android Academy trainers for the session "Intro to Tracker Data Entry".
-The session follows the standard Academy training approach with

-1. A live demo session where the trainer demonstrates and explains the features of the topic
-2. A hands-on session with exercises where participants get to practice the explained features.
+This guide contains all exercises and detailed steps to perform them related to the review of ***Aggregate Data Entry*** for the Android Level 1 academy.
+Please perform each of the exercises when prompted to by your instructors

 ## Learning objectives for this session